intermine/intermine-homepage-2017/README.md

 ### Deploying

-If you want do deploy it on InterMine.org, see the [intermine.org documentation](https://github.com/intermine/intermine.github.io/blob/master/README.md)
+Anything on [intermine/intermine-homepage-2017](https://github.com/intermine/intermine-homepage-2017) master branch will automatically be deployed to InterMine.org, with the help of Travis CI.
+The code repo for intermine.org content is [intermine/intermine.github.io](https://github.com/intermine/intermine.github.io)

 ## Updating Publications